Revised: January 10, 2018.

 - The principle of Ecology – Organic agriculture should be based on living ecological systems and cycles, should work with them, and should emulate and sustain them.

 - The principal of Fairness – Organic agriculture should build relationships that ensure fairness to our common environment and to life opportunities.

-- The principal of Care – Organic agriculture should be managed in a precautionary and responsible manner to protect the well being of current and future generations of all people and the natural function of the environment.
+- The principal of Care – Organic agriculture should be managed in a precautionary and responsible manner to protect the well being of current and future generations of all people and of the natural function of the environment.

 To see the precise IFOAM principles described see their website http://www.ifoam.org/aboutifoam/principles It may take a bit of careful looking on this site even though it might say that the page cannot be found.
 These principles encapsulate the practical methods we use in our organic farming; methods such as: